marijnh/Eloquent-JavaScript/19_paint.md

 {{if interactive

 Go ahead and draw something.
-I'll wait.

 if}}